 Please remember, a term plan will only pay out when you die.
 If you don’t earn for your family because of illness or disability then you are not covered.

 On your death, if term plan is active then insurer company provides the nominee with a corpus that can replace the income or financial loss.

 If you are looking for an insurance plan which will give you return on maturity and also covers life risk then go for endowment plan.

 It helps you to invest at a low risk with a low return.
 Most people take it as an investment measure.
 Endowment plans can offer you return between 5-6% per year with low risk coverage.

 Investing into these wealth plans provides high return of your investment but is highly risky.
 ULIP comes under this plan.

 If you have a life insurance policy then the premium amount paid during the year is eligible for tax deduction U/S 80C of Income Tax Act up to a maximum amount of Rs.
 1, 50, 000.

-To get eligible for tax deduction, the insurance policy should be in the name of self, spouse or children.
-If a HUF is making an investment then the insurance policy should be in the name of any members of the HUF.
+To get eligible for tax deduction, the insurance policies should be in the name of self, spouse or children.
+If a HUF is making an investment then the policy should be in the name of any members of the HUF.

-Section 10 (10D) of the income tax act also states that any income from a life insurance policy is tax free if the policy offers a cover of at least five times the annual premium.
+Section 10 (10D) of the income tax act also states that any income from a life insurance policy is tax free if it fulfill certain conditions of the said section.
 Before choosing any of these plans we should look into the cost-benefit ratio and the coverage that we need.